113ll3/Ibmclouddocscli/index.md

   Right-click the Windows PowerShell icon, and select **Run as administrator**.
   {: tip}

-  You may also download the installer script from our [GitHub repo](https://github.com/IBM-Cloud/ibm-cloud-developer-tools).
+  You can also download the installer script from our [GitHub repo](https://github.com/IBM-Cloud/ibm-cloud-developer-tools).

   For the steps to install these tools manually, see [Reinstalling tools](/docs/cli/ts_createapps.html#appendix).